1471juan/Minifocus/README.md

 # Task-logger-Time-manager
-Simple terminal task logger / time manager application with a simple data visualization module.
+Simple terminal task logger / time manager application with a simple data visualization module and pomodoro timer.

 If you want to see a simple graph(instead of the bar graph) in the terminal showing the time spent on each task/activity, you can pass the parameter 'plot' to the function *user_data_visualize()* which is called with the visualize command inside Commands.py